ionos-cloud/ionosctl/docs/commands/resource/list.md

 ## Description

-Use this command to get a list of Resources.
+Use this command to get a full list of existing Resources.
+To sort list by Resource Type, use `ionosctl resource get` command.

 ## Options